 The substance of the dissertation must represent a contribution to the field.
 At least one first-author manuscript pertaining to dissertation work must be accepted for publication in a peer-reviewed journal prior to the dissertation defense.
-Exceptions can be made and defense can continue if agreed on by dissertation committee (Possible exceptions include - interference with patent; PI wants to expand work to include additional experiments in progress; article submitted but needs revision.)
+Exceptions can be made and defense can continue if agreed on by dissertation committee and Head of Department.

 The student is still required to prepare a manuscript acceptable for publication and this will be submitted to dissertation committee.